SimonEnsemble/PoreMatMod.jl/docs/src/manual/inputs.md

     ```

 The `Crystal` constructor returns a [`Crystal`](@ref) data structure.
-The `infer_bonds!` function is necessary because it infers the bonding graph of the crystal structure (nodes: atoms, edges: bonds) based on interatomic distances.
+The [`infer_bonds!`](@ref) function infers the bonding graph of the crystal structure (nodes: atoms, edges: bonds) based on interatomic distances---necessary for subgraph matching.
 Both `Crystal` and `infer_bonds!` are inherited from `Xtals.jl` (see the [`docs`](https://simonensemble.github.io/Xtals.jl/dev/crystal/#Xtals.Crystal)).

 ## Query and Replacement Fragments